kuzzleio/documentation/src/sdk-reference/js/6/collection/validate-specifications/index.md

 | ---------- | ------- | --------------------------------- | ------- |
 | `queuable` | boolean | Make this request queuable or not | `true`  |

-## Resolve
+## Resolves

 Resolve to an object which contain informations about the specifications validity.
 It contains the following properties:

 | Property    | Type    | Description |